vwt-digital/dynamic-data-manipulation-api/README.md

           -o /local \
           --global-property=models
 ~~~

+### Audit logging
+To track all changes that are made using the API some form of audit logging can be enabled.
+By declaring the
+configuration variable `AUDIT_LOGS_NAME` the API will log each transaction into the Database.
+This will create a new
+table in the chosen database and will be filled with the following transaction information:
+- Date
+- User
+- Entity changes
+- Database table name

 ### Deploying to Google Cloud Platform
 To deploy the API to the Google Cloud Platform a couple of options are available.